 AbilityFirst sets high standards for our employees.
 Staff must have the personal attributes, previous work experience and education that are needed to work effectively with children and adults with disabilities.
 They must also be committed to working in an environment that respects diversity and values the contribution of each individual.

-Because the safety and well-being of the participants in our programs is our top priority, our Human Resources department also undertakes an extensive screening process prior to hiring.
+Because the safety and well-being of the participants in our special needs programs is our top priority, our Human Resources department also undertakes an extensive screening process prior to hiring.
 This includes checking references, fingerprinting and performing a criminal background check, and drug testing.

 AbilityFirst does provide transportation in connection with program activities, such as day trips.
 Unfortunately, we are not able to provide transportation for participants between their home and the AbilityFirst locations where programs take place.
 Families may be able to obtain assistance with transportation from Regional Center or their school district.